gaudiatech/pyved-engine/docs/GameTutorials/Breakout.md

 This tutorial can also be used as a nice base to understand and experiment with the ECS pattern.

-Note that the game in it's final state is already available in the `pyved-engine` in the `pyv-cli`.
+Note that the game in its final state is already available in the `pyved-engine` in the `pyv-cli`.

 If you need further help for using PYV,